rotki/docs/faq.md

 ### Events are missing

-If you notice that some events are missing for an EVM chain or from exchanges, you can re-pull events for a specific time range.
+If you notice that some events are missing for a chain or from exchanges, you can re-pull events for a specific time range.
 See [Re-pulling events missed in the past](/usage-guides/historical-events.md#re-pulling-events-missed-in-the-past) for detailed instructions.

 ### My balances are not showing after importing my history/creating history events